Professor Emeritus

 University of Illinois, Urbana-Champaign

-I have specialized for most of my career on the cultural, intellectual, and social history of Russia and the Soviet Union in the nineteenth and twentieth centuries, particular urban history, revolution, and social and cultural experience.
-My most recent books are Russian Utopia: A Century of Revolutionary Possibilities (in the series “Russian Shorts” / London: Bloomsbury, 2021), The Russian Revolution, 1905-1921 (Oxford University Press, 2017) the extensively revised ninth edition of A History of Russia, with Nicholas Riasanovsky (Oxford, January 2018–I am now working on the tenth edition; and a Russian translation of my Proletarian Imagination: Self, Modernity, and the Sacred in Russia, 1910-1925 (Cornell 2002): Proletarskoe voobrazhenie: Lichnost’, modernost’, sakral’noe v Rossii, 1910-1921, trans.
-Irina Klimovitskaia (Boston/St. Petersburg: Academic Studies Press, 2022).
-My current project is Crooked and Straight in the City: Moral Stories of the Street from New York, Bombay, and Odessa in the 1920s
+I have specialized for most of my career on the cultural, intellectual, and social history of Russia and the Soviet Union in the nineteenth and twentieth centuries, particularly urban history, revolution, and social and cultural experience.
+My most recent books are Russian Utopia: A Century of Revolutionary Possibilities (in the series “Russian Shorts” / London: Bloomsbury, 2021), The Russian Revolution, 1905-1921 (Oxford University Press, 2017); a Russian translation of my Proletarian Imagination: Self, Modernity, and the Sacred in Russia, 1910-1925 (Cornell 2002): Proletarskoe voobrazhenie: Lichnost’, modernost’, sakral’noe v Rossii, 1910-1921, trans.
+Irina Klimovitskaia (Boston/St. Petersburg: Academic Studies Press, 2022); and the extensively revised tenth edition of A History of Russia, with Nicholas Riasanovsky (Oxford, forthcoming 2024).
+My current project is Moral Storytelling on the Streets of New York, Odessa, and Bombay in the 1920s.

 I retired from teaching in June 2021 and now live in Brooklyn, New York and Turin, Italy.